ModelTC/United-Perception/docs/visualization.md

 ```

 ## Hook
-EOD supports **Visualize** hook, you could add visualizer settings into hook config so that drawing gt bboxes and dt results during training and evaluating.
+UP supports **Visualize** hook, you could add visualizer settings into hook config so that drawing gt bboxes and dt results during training and evaluating.

 ```yaml
 - type: visualize